 Social and Emotional Development

 There is a whole lot of loving going on in your toddler’s life!
-Your little one adores hugs and kisses, though he might squirm if he thinks it takes too long.
-He prefers many short hugs to long cuddles.
-There is just so much to see and do!
+Your little one adores hugs and kisses, though he/she might squirm if the cuddles go on for too long.
+He/she prefers many short hugs to long cuddles.

-- Common recommendations are to read to your toddler for twenty minutes a day, but that can be hard with such an active little boy.
+- Common recommendations are to read to your toddler for twenty minutes a day, but that can be hard with such an active little child.
 It’s fine to break this up into several short bursts.
 This gives you a chance of multiple cuddles as well.
-Don’t force him to sit down if he doesn’t feel like it.
+Don’t force your child to sit down if he/she doesn’t feel like it.

-- At toddler development 19 months, your little one still prefers to interact with adults.
-He may be showing the first signs of social awareness though – he sometimes hands over a toy or an item to another child.
-It's a good time to begin teaching him about sharing and using words, but it will take a while before the message sinks in!
+- At 1 year 7 months old, your little one might still prefer to interact with adults.
+He/she may be showing the first signs of social awareness though, sometimes handing over a toy or an item to another child.

 Speech and Language Development

 Most toddlers learn to speak between the ages of eight and 24 months – it’s quite a range!
-So don’t worry if your little one is not yet spitting out words.
+So don’t worry if your little one is not yet talking like a pro.
 Speech delays are very common.
 In fact, they are the most common type of developmental delay.
 But as always, if you are worried, do consult a specialist or paediatrician.

-- If your child still uses a dummy, make sure you slowly wean him from it.
+- If your child still uses a dummy, make sure you slowly wean him/her from it.
 Prolonged use of a dummy may cause speech delays and dental issues.